espocrm/documentation/administration/extensions.md

+Extensions

-# How to install an extension
+## How to install an extension

 In order to install EspoCRM extension (e.g. Advanced Pack, VoIP Integration):